sarvasrobert/Bachelor/README.md

 ## Bachelor thesis - Version 1.0

--Implemented in HTML, CSS, WEBGL, GLSL..
+-Implemented in HTML, CSS, Javascript, WEBGL, GLSL..

 **Description:**

 *My Bachelor thesis aim to create real-time reandering of 3D scene by path-tracing algorithm in web browser.*

+I use Evan Wallace WebGL path-tracing algorithm as template and adjust and implement features to this app.